 Josh Meyer is a long-time investigative reporter in Washington, D.C, where he focuses on national security, intelligence and law enforcement issues.
-He is now writing for Time magazine, including its iconic Person of the Year project.
+He is now freelance writing in Washington, most recently contributing to Time magazine's iconic Person of the Year project and follow-up articles on murdered Saudi journalist Jamal Khashoggi.
 Before that, he spent three years as senior investigative reporter for POLITICO, where his work was nominated for the Pulitzer Prize and at NBC News.
 He is also co-author of the non-fiction investigative book, The Hunt For KSM, Inside the Pursuit and Takedown of the Real 9/11 Mastermind, Khalid Sheikh Mohammed, which was cited by the New York Times and The Washington Post as a notable book of 2012.

 Meyer recently ended his third two-year term as an elected member of the Investigative Reporters and Editors board of directors and has been active in the organization for three decades.
 Meyer also spent twenty years as a national security reporter at the Los Angeles Times and, more recently, seven years as founder and leader of an innovative National Security Reporting Project at Northwestern University’s Medill journalism school, based in its Washington newsroom.